 The Final Stretch

-From the trailhead, one could also drive on McBee Road up to the jeep trail.
-But that would cut the distance in half.
-Again, we needed the exercise and more time to enjoy the view.
-Later we saw a few target shooters at the halfway point.
+One could also drive McBee Road to the jeep trail from the bottom, cutting the distance in half.
+Again, we came for the exercise and to savor the sunny weather.
+A while later, we saw several target shooters at the halfway point.

-The four miles went by fast with few stops.
-Before long, we were at the gate by the radio facility.
-There was a jeep coming from the other side.
-So I opened the gate to let the people continue down the road.
-Shortly, we reached the breezy summit.
+The four miles went by fast, with few stops before the gate below the radio towers.
+A jeep had come from the other side, so I opened the gate to let the people continue down the road.
+Soon, we were at the breezy summit.

 See more trip photos here.